Using Official ISC Packages for Kea

 apk add isc-kea-premium-flex-id

-Please refer to the Premium Packages section above to discover names of other premium hooks which you may have access to.
+Please refer to the Premium Packages section above for the names of the other premium hooks.

 Managing Kea Services